 Stop selling, start helping. - Zig Ziglar

 So what does it mean to stop selling and start helping?

 It means getting to know your customers and the one thing they really want.
 When you can zero in on a single focus, it helps your message resonate better with the right audience and puts you in a position to deliver on that want/need with precision.

 It means looking for ways that your business can make a positive impact by solving real problems that consumers have (that they may not even know they have).
 What are some of the daily frustrations consumers face that you could solve?
 What systems or policies could you change in your business that would improve the experience customers have with you?

 It means never lose focus of your why… Why are you in business?
 Why should consumers choose you?

 It means what do you stand for?
 What value do you bring to the market that only you can bring?
 Use it to really help people and make a difference.

 The great thing about helping others is that it teaches us to care, and when we care about the people we serve, we also care about the products and services that we bring to market.
-Care is the secret ingredient that makes businesses do better.
-Growth is inevitable when we care about what we do, why we’re doing it and who we’re doing it for.
+Caring is the secret ingredient that makes businesses do better.
+Growth is inevitable when we care about what we do, why we’re doing it, and who we’re doing it for.